-If you have recently started using WordPress, you may wonder where WordPress stores posts and pages?
-You’re mistaken if you think WordPress creates and stores individual HTML files for each post and page you publish.
+If you’ve recently started using WordPress, you might be wondering where it stores posts and pages.
+If you think WordPress creates and stores individual HTML files for each post and page you publish, you’re mistaken.

-Now the question arises if WordPress did not create different files for each post and page, then how would the complete system work, where WordPress stores posts and pages?
+Now, the question arises: if WordPress doesn’t create separate files for each post and page, then how does the entire system work?
+Where does WordPress store posts and pages?

 When requested, the WordPress code recalls the data from a database table to display.
 Now, after hearing the word “Database,” you may be confused.
 Don’t worry, below I have explained everything you need to know.
 Read the post carefully.